abdulrahman-b0/HijrahDateTime/README.md

 - `HijrahDateTimeSerialization.Deserializer` to deserialize the `HijrahDateTime` class.
 - `ZonedHijrahDateTimeSerialization.Serializer` to serialize the `ZonedHijrahDateTime` class.
 - `ZonedHijrahDateTimeSerialization.Deserializer` to deserialize the `ZonedHijrahDateTime` class.
+- `OffsetHijrahDateSerialization.Serializer` to serialize the `OffsetHijrahDate` class.
+- `OffsetHijrahDateSerialization.Deserializer` to deserialize the `OffsetHijrahDate` class.
 - `OffsetHijrahDateTimeSerialization.Serializer` to serialize the `OffsetHijrahDateTime` class.
 - `OffsetHijrahDateTimeSerialization.Deserializer` to deserialize the `OffsetHijrahDateTime` class.